Last updated: October 11th, 2021

-The result, this is an impressive though little known alternative to some of the bigger manufacturers in the sim racing gear space.
+The result, is an impressive though little-known alternative to some of the bigger manufacturers in the sim racing gear space.

 Sim-pli.city have been around for 4 or so years.
 They’re based in London, England where they design and produce direct drive wheels.